-2.2.1 Modules and course elements
+2.2.1 Modules, course elements, and electives

-The Bachelor programme is a well-balanced programme based on the skills acquired at the qualifying education.
+The Bachelor programme is a rounded programme based on the skills acquired at the qualifying education.
 The programme consists of a number of courses, their work load stated in ECTS.
 The student can choose between different lines offered at the different campuses.
 An appendix to this curriculum describes the various lines.

 The Bachelor programme consists of 2 modules: A joint module and a line module.
-The joint module and the requirements for the contents of the line module ensure that all graduates attain the competences necessary to provide direct professional competences, together with access to the Master of Science (M.Sc.) in Business Administration and Master of Science (M.Sc.) in Business Administration and Auditing programmes and which are described in section 1.1.
+The joint module and the requirements for the contents of the line module ensure that all graduates attain the competences necessary to provide direct professional competences which are described in section 1.1as well as access to the Master of Science (MSc) in Economics and Business Administration and the Master of Science (MSc) in Business Administration and Auditing programmes.

 The joint module consists of a range of joint courses and the Bachelor's project.
 The courses are the same for all students enrolled in the programme.
 The joint courses total 55 ECTS points.
-The responsibility for these courses is anchored with the Academic Study Board of Business Administration in Esbjerg.
+The responsibility for these courses is anchored with the Academic Study Board of Business Administration in Odense.
 The joint courses are described in section 4.3.7.